Jidnyasa-P/Open-Source-Contribution-Atelier/frontend/public/content/module-4/respect-and-communication.md

-## Respect & Communication

-Open source isn't just about code — it's about **people**.
+## Open source isn't just about code — it's about **people**.
 Good communication is just as important as writing clean code.

 Think of an open source project like a **community garden**.
 There are volunteers who planted the seeds, water the plants, and pull weeds.
 When you show up, you're a guest in their garden.
 A little kindness and patience goes a long way.